-- You can use both the ends of the head equally to achieve the same result.
+- You can use both ends of the head equally to achieve the same result.

 - Usually not too heavy.

 - Mallet tends to bounce back after you hit the object.
-Use protective gears to keep you safe from injuries.
+Use protective gear to keep you safe from injuries.

 Structure-wise, a hammer is not the same as a mallet.

 Typically you will find one end of the hammerhead is like a flat shape and peen/claw or ball at the other end.

 The flat surface end is used to hit the object.

 You usually use a hammer to strike hard.
 Hence the material of the head needs to be strong.
-You will find that steel is used to make the head of a hammer in most of the cases.
+You will find that steel is used to make the head of a hammer in most cases.

 What about the handle?